zSnout/v8/src/content/blog/github-copilot-is-amazing.md

 description: A review of GitHub Copilot and ideas for its future.
 excerpt:
   "GitHub Copilot is an amazing tool that can autocomplete code snippets for you.
-In this article I share my experience using GitHub Copilot: the upsides, the downsides, and what I think it could become."
+In this article I share my experience using it: the upsides, the downsides, and what I think it could become."
 imageAlt: "GitHub Copilot completing a huge block of code.
 Source: github.com."
 published: 2021-12-09
 title: GitHub Copilot is Amazing